Co-parenting Support Group

 Group therapy sessions can facilitate a shared sense of belonging and acceptance of one another.

-This principle is based on the healing powers of sharing with others; talking through your feelings and experiences in a group can help relieve pain, guilt, and stress.
+This principle is based on the healing powers of sharing with others; when parents talk about their feelings and experiences in a group, it can help relieve pain, guilt, and stress.

 - Existential factors.

-Although group therapy offers guidance and support through the group, it also helps parents realize that they are responsible for their own actions and the consequences that follow.
+Although group therapy offers parents guidance and support through the group, it also helps them realize that they are responsible for their own actions and the consequences that follow.